Vasil Bykaŭ: Life and career

+Literary work

 Bykaŭ's literary achievement lies in his sternly realistic, albeit touched by lyricism, depictions of World War II battles, typically with a small number of characters.
 In the ferociousness of encounter they face moral dilemmas both vis-a-vis their enemies and within their own Soviet world burdened by ideological and political constraints.
 This approach brought vicious accusations of "false humanism" from some Red Army generals and the Communist Party press.
 Other reviews praised the uncompromising writing.
 "Vasil Bykov is a very courageous and uncompromising writer, rather of the Solzhenitsyn stamp," wrote Michael Glenny in Partisan Review in 1972.
 Bykaŭ was one of the most admired writers in the Soviet Union.
 In 1980 he was awarded the honorific title of People's Writer of the Byelorussian SSR.

 Several of Bykaŭ's novellas are available in English, such as "The Dead Feel No Pain" (1965), "The Ordeal" (1970), "Wolf Pack" (1975) and "Sign of Misfortune".
 However, most of the translations were done on the basis of Russian rendering.
 Bykaŭ wrote all of his works in his native Belarusian language, and translated several of them into Russian by himself.
 Vasil Bykaŭ's status in his home country remains enormous.
-An opponent of Alexander Lukashenko's regime and a supporter of the Belarusian Popular Front, he lived abroad for several years (first in Finland, then in Germany and the Czech Republic), but returned to his homeland a month before his death in 2003.
-The memory of his turbulent life and uncompromising stance on the war have only enhanced his reputation at home and abroad ever since.